 YSPG represents the case for the unimpeded flow of food, fuel and medicines into Yemen, by drawing the attention of governments and policy-makers to serious abuses in Yemen.
 YSPG has highlighted the naval blockade and delays imposed on vessels delivering essential supplies, as well as the systematic attacks on Yemeni livelihoods and infrastructure.
 More recently YSPG has been centrally involved in seeking to neutralise the threat posed by FSO SAFER, the oil storage vessel moored in the Red Sea, which from lack of maintenance during the war, now threatens the coast with a major oil spill affecting millions of livelihoods and the import of food.

 YSPG looks for solutions that would significantly improve the lot of Yemenis and make the case for an early cessation of hostilities and for a sustainable and inclusive peace.
 The group has now grown to some sixty individuals comprising three sections: former British diplomats and defence personnel, including former ambassadors; prominent British academics working on Yemen; and senior development and community workers.

-The group brings together a wide range of expertise – international politics and diplomacy, security, trade and the economy, port operations, infrastructure, livelihoods and humanitarian operations.
-This is coupled with an understanding as to how this expertise might realistically be applied to the Yemen situation.
-The group also has a wide range of contacts in Yemen, living on every side of this complex conflict, and this helps keep our recommendations rooted in reality.
+YSPG’s strength lies in bringing together a wide range of expertise – international politics and diplomacy, peace-making and reconciliation skills, security, trade and the economy, port operations, infrastructure, livelihoods and humanitarian operations.
+This is coupled with an understanding as to how this wide expertise might realistically be applied to the Yemen situation and its unique political culture and history.

 Contact us at